Keto Almond Joy Cream Truffles

 This post may contain affiliate links.
 See my disclosure policy.

-All the chocolate, coconut and almond flavors of an Almond Joy in a creamy low-carb truffle ball.
-A sugar-free dessert with only 1.1 net carbs!
+I packed all the chocolate, coconut, and almond flavors of an Almond Joy into a creamy low-carb truffle ball.
+Sugar-free, 1.1 net carbs each, and they taste like the real thing.

 Ingredients